WFZ1/github-copilot-workshop/README.md

 In this project you will find:

 -   a `main.js` file with completed code
--   an `instructions` folder all the instructions for this workshop.
+-   an `.instructions` folder all the instructions for this workshop.
 -   an `assets` folder containing images used in this workshop documentation.

 <br>